12 Days / From $6999 / Call: 1-888-565-7158

 - Collapsible trekking poles for snowboarders

-*Avalanche transceiver, shovel and probe are available to rent. $140 for the full kit or $50 per item.
+*Avalanche transceiver, shovel and probe are available to rent for $140.

 We do not have backpacks for rent.
 We suggest the Dakine Poacher 32 Liters with deployable helmet carry if you are looking to purchase a new pack.